-Phase 2 Intrusive Site Investigations are conducted following the identification of contamination risks at a site that require further investigation in order to quantify.
+Phase 2 Intrusive Site Investigations, noted in the Environment Agency LCRM guidance as the second step of a Stage 1 Risk Assessment, are conducted following the identification of contamination risks at a site that require further investigation in order to quantify.
 This initial identification is carried out as part of a Phase 1 Preliminary Risk Assessment (Desk Study), which will also outline a scope of work for a Phase 2 Intrusive Site Investigation.
 Site investigations are likely to include targeted soil or water sampling, with analysis carried out in a UKAS accredited laboratory, and are essential in order to determine whether contamination is present at your site.

 The Basics - After first carrying out a Phase 1 Preliminary Risk Assessment (Desk Study), a Phase 2 Intrusive Site Investigation is the next stage in the assessment of potentially contaminated land and is a common requirement for everything from Environmental Due Diligence to supporting planning applications.
 If a desk study has identified that a site is potentially contaminated, a Phase 2 Intrusive Site Investigation will be required in order to fully assess the nature and extent of site contamination.

 Where the Desktop Study identifies potential contamination a Detailed Site Investigation Report will also be required, including a site investigation documenting the characteristics of the ground, an evaluation of all potential sources of contamination and a risk assessment, together with an updated conceptual model. – Example planning permission condition from Rushcliffe Borough Council